Myofascial Release Therapy for general pain relief

 What happens in treatment?

-Myofascial release therapy consists of your therapist manipulating “trigger points” to relax the fascia.
-It helps relieve and mobilize your soft tissue.
-Depending on your situation and areas of discomfort, it could be passive – meaning you do nothing and we do all the work; or active, where you’re asked to provide resistance by using the affected muscles.
-No hard work, though – that just means pushing or pull against the resistance of your therapist!
+Your therapist will be manipulating trigger points, fascia near a joint, and inflammation in between the fascia and skin layers.
+Depending on your situation and areas of discomfort, it could be passive – meaning you do nothing and we do all the work; or active, where you’re asked to provide resistance.
+This process is not painful yet effective.

 Where did it come from?